mithril-security/Confidential_Computing_Explained/CONTRIBUTING.md

 ## What should I know before I get started?

-### I only have a question
+### I have a question or I want to discuss a topic
-If you have a question to ask or you want to open a discussion about BlindAI or confidential computing in general, we have a dedicated [Discord Community](https://discord.gg/TxEHagpWd4) in which all these kind of exchanges are more than welcome!
+If you have a question to ask or you want to open a discussion about confidential computing in depth, we have a dedicated [Discord Community](https://discord.gg/TxEHagpWd4) in which all these kind of exchanges are more than welcome!

+You can also follow the guidelines below to open an issue directly on the project.

 ### Confidential Computing Series